-Studied as an undergraduate at the Autonomous University of Barcelona (Spain), major in Chemistry, followed by a joined PhD in physical chemistry at UC Berkeley and Autonomous University of Barcelona, with Professors Josep M. Lluch, Miquel Moreno and William H Miller (November 1999 thesis defense).
-Then Prof Guallar moved to NYC for a postdoc (2000-2003) to Columbia University in New York City, under the supervision of Prof. Richard Friesner.
-After NYC, he got a teanured position as an assistant Professor at the Biochemistry and Molecular Biophysics department at the School of Medicine in Washington University in St. Louis.
+Professor Guallar performed his undergraduate at the Autonomous University of Barcelona (Spain), with a major in Chemistry, followed by a joined PhD in physical chemistry at UC Berkeley and Autonomous University of Barcelona, with Professors Josep M. Lluch, Miquel Moreno and William H Miller (November 1999 thesis defense).
+Afterwards, he moved for a postdoctoral research position (2000-2003) to Columbia University in New York City, under the supervision of Prof. Richard Friesner.
+In 2003 he got a teanured position as an assistant Professor at the Biochemistry and Molecular Biophysics department at the School of Medicine in Washington University in St. Louis.
 In 2006 he was appointed ICREA Research Professor in the Life Science Department at the Barcelona Supercomputing Center (BSC), were he has been developing his research group.

 In the Electronic and Atomic Protein Modeling (EAPM) laboratory at BSC we are devoted to the development and application of computational algorithms in molecular modeling.
 Using different techniques including Monte Carlo simulations on classical force fields and mixed quantum mechanics/molecular mechanics (QM/MM) methods, we face different biophysical and biochemical studies: